darena-solutions/bluebuttonpro-public/docs/source/synapse.rst

 Finding packages
 ------------------

-There are a few different methods to finding packages that have arrived for the current user.
+There are a couple different methods to finding packages.

 If you have the id of the Synapse package, you can retrieve it with the following request assuming the id is ``80835d88-ef93-483e-a21e-5c18d121aea7``: